luaroncrew/energy_consumption_prediction/README.md

 ## ETL
-we have 1 000 000 000 lines of temperature data so there were some steps of transformation:
+we have 43,3 millions lines of temperature data so there were some steps of transformation:
 * make sure this is only french stations.
 Solution:
     * find borders long and lat values
     * exclude any line when coordinates are not in these ranges